0x199/ps4-ipi/README.md

 It probably already exists in some way for PS4, but I mainly found this useful for myself so I decided to implement it.

+Thanks to sleirsgoevy's firmware escape the homebrew is firmware-agnostic and works on both HEN and Mira.

 ## Usage

 1. Install the PKG onto your PS4;